 - anger and emotional difficulties

-My way of working is influenced by the attachment-based psychoanalytic psychotherapy of John Bowlby with a splash of existential theory.
-This means that we would seek to understand your position towards your current issues within the context of your past relationships – looking at the quality and availability of your significant relationships, past and current experiences, your inner-world, self-construct and world-view.
+In therapy, we seek to understand your current position within the context of your past relationships – looking at the quality and availability of your significant relationships, past and current events, your inner-world, self-construct and world-view.
 Throughout, we would work together to identify patterns between present and past as they arise.
+As the great Quincy Jones said 'to get where you're going, you need to know where you've come from'.
+I concur.

 Training, qualifications & experience